 There’s something so iconic about taking a road trip down the California Coast.
 And while there’s really no such thing as a “bad” coastal drive, there happen to be a few that are exceptionally beautiful.
 From stunning ocean views to delicious roadside dining, these road trips deserve a spot on your travel bucket list.

 In this case, the destination is definitely the journey.
 This is one of California’s most enchanting drives, and arguably one of the best in the country.
 Drive down State Route 1 from Monterey to Big Sur, zig-zagging along the ocean.
 Once you’re there, you’ll have all sorts of places to explore, from the Hermitage in Big Sur (monastery) to the beautiful Limekiln State Park and seeing McWay Falls at Julia Pfeiffer Burns State Park.
-For lunch with a view, treat yourself to a meal at Nepenthe.
+For lunch or dinner with a view, treat yourself to a meal at Nepenthe.
+Consider one of Big Sur’s unique lodgings if you plan to make this a two day road trip.
 After enjoying the town of Big Sur you can continue down the Big Sur Coast on Highway 1 to Cambria which is home to the Moonstone Beach Boardwalk.
+Don’t forget that Hearst Castle is on the way to Cambria!

 Santa Monica to Solvang